FahmidulHaquee/POD-Analysis/README.md

 ### Subtract Temporal Mean

 For the system, we are only interested in the fluctuations in velocity.
 Therefore, the average mean with time is calculated for each location, and then subtracted from each data point for that location.
 After finding the most relevant features, the temporal mean can be added back onto the data points for each point in space and time to reconstruct a low-order model.
-A low-order model
+A low-order model..

 ```
 for i = 1:height(T)